 - Vaginal passing of tissue, especially grape-shaped cysts

 If you’re experiencing these symptoms, call us right away.
-We will conduct a blood test and an ultrasound exam.
+We will conduct a blood test and an ultrasound exam to confirm your diagnosis.

 - No embryo or fetus